Dr Deborah Crook

 - BA (Hons) Textiles, WSCAD Farnham, 1991

-- Children and young people’s participation rights.
+- Children and young people’s participation

-- Participation rights in education.
+- Participation and wellbeing in education

 - Board Member - The European Sociological Association RN04 Sociology of Children and Childhood.